 The term automatic lidars and ceilometers (ALC) describes aerosol lidars that provide continuous observations of attenuated backscatter and cloud-base altitude estimates.
 We consider "ALC" as an established term that discriminates those automatic systems from research-grade aerosol lidars that use high laser power and can not be operated continuously.
-We have added the following explanation (lines 476-481) to provide the necessary context:
+We have added the following explanation (lines 445-451) to provide the necessary context:

 "Ground-based lidar systems available for the profiling of aerosols differ greatly in laser power and wavelengths utilised (Foken, 2021).
 It can be generally differentiated between high-power lidar systems and the comparatively low-power automatic lidars and ceilometers (ALC).
-The latter include ceilometers which have traditionally a focus on cloud base estimation but also backscatter lidars primarily designed to provide aerosol profile information continuously.
-Capabilities and limitations of high-power aerosol lidars have been outlined for the Raman lidar (see description in Sect 2.2.2), a research-grade lidar which is able to sample water vapour and at times temperature, in addition to aerosol properties (Table 2)" • The affiliation of the single systems does not appear straightforward in any case.
+The latter is a collective term that refers to both ceilometers which traditionally focused on cloud base height estimation and those backscatter lidars primarily designed to continuously provide aerosol profile information (such as micro pulse lidars; MPL).
+Capabilities and limitations of high-power aerosol lidars have been outlined for the Raman lidar (see description in Sect 2.2.2), a research-grade lidar which is able to sample water vapour and at times temperature, in addition to aerosol properties (Table 2).)" • The affiliation of the single systems does not appear straightforward in any case.
 DIAL and Raman lidar are primarily thought to provide humidity and temperature profiles, but they are not discussed under "thermodynamic profiling".

 Section 2.2 was significantly re-structured to account for your suggestions.
 DIAL and Raman lidar are now introduced in the thermodynamic profiling subsection and then referenced in Section 2.2.4.
-The introduction of the DIAL was slightly extended (lines 280-284):
+The introduction of the DIAL was slightly extended (lines 270-275):

-"A differential absorption lidar (DIAL) transmits laser beams at two wavelengths exploiting the differential attenuation (Lammert and Bösenberg, 2006) to derive vertical profiles of water vapour (Behrendt et al., 2007) or trace gases such as CO2 (Gibert et al., 2008), CH4 (Robinson et al., 2015), ozone (Banta et al., 1998), or NO2 (Piters et al., 2012).
+"A differential absorption lidar (DIAL) transmits laser beams at two wavelengths exploiting the differential attenuation (Lammert and Bösenberg, 2006) to derive vertical profiles of water vapour (Behrendt et al., 2007) or trace gases such as CO2 (Gibert et al., 2008), CH4 (Robinson et al., 2015), ozone (Banta et al., 1998; Ravetta and Ancellet, 1998), or NO2 (Piters et al., 2012).
 Thanks to recent developments, compact DIAL systems are becoming increasingly available that allow for continuous water vapour profiling of the ABL, using a significantly lower pulse energy compared to the Raman lidar (Newsom et al., 2020)."